oracle/docker-images/OracleGoldenGate/README.md

 - `/u02/ogg/Local/etc/conf`     - Configuration files for the 'Local' deployment
 - `/u02/ogg/Local/var/lib/data` - Trail files for the 'Local' deployment

+### Ports

+Depending on the OGG Edition, the container will expose one or more ports starting at `PORT_BASE`.
+For the Microservices Edition, the container will also expose a Load Balancer on port 443.
+To publish the Manager port from a Classic Edition container from the Docker host, use the `--publish` (`-p`) option for `docker run`.
+For example:

+    -p 7809:7809

+For a Microservices Edition container, there are two options.

+1. Publish the port of the embedded load balancer to access all the microservices from a single port (preferred)

+    ```
+    -p 8443:443
+    ```

+2. Publish the ports from individual OGG Microservices:

+    ```
+    -p 9100:9100   # Service Manager
+    -p 9101:9101   # Administration Server
+    -p 9102:9102   # Distribution Server
+    -p 9103:9103   # Receiver Server
+    -p 9104:9104   # Performance Metrics Server
+    ```

 ### SSL Certificate for Microservices Architecture
 When the Oracle GoldenGate Docker image is created for Microservices Architecture, a dummy SSL certificate is generated for the OGG Web UI.
 Your own SSL certificate can be used instead of the dummy certificate like this: